sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst.txt

 |CodingEx| **Coding Exercise: Compile Time Error 1**

-Click on the |runbutton| button below to try and run the following code.
+Run the following code.
 Look for an error message after the code.
 This is called a **compile time error** because it is an error detected by the compiler.

 What is wrong?
 Can you fix it?
 The error message will tell you the line number that it thinks is causing the error (``FirstClass.java:5: error: unclosed string literal``).
 Check line 5 to make sure that everything looks correct.
 One good thing to check is that all ``{`` have a matching ``}`` and all ``(`` have a matching ``)`` and all starting ``"`` have a ending ``"`` as well.
 Try putting in the missing symbol and run again.
 This is called **debugging**.